EKALALE/EKALALE/README.md

 # Hi there 👋, I'm Philip Ekalale

-I'm a passionate **Full-Stack Developer** who loves building web apps and exploring new technologies.
+I'm a passionate **Full-Stack Developer** and **Graphic Designer** who loves building web apps, creating beautiful designs, and exploring new technologies.

 I enjoy working on real-world projects, improving my skills, and contributing to open-source.

 ---

 ## 🚀 Tech Stack